Consensys/doc.tessera/docs/HowTo/Configure/Keys/Overview.md

     Multiple key pairs can only be configured within the configuration file.

-## Viewing the keys registered for a node
+## View the keys registered for a node

 You can use the `ThirdParty` API [`/keys`](https://consensys.github.io/tessera/#operation/getPublicKeys) endpoint to view the public keys of your Tessera node.